Anion-polarisation-directed short-range-order in antiperovskite Li$_2$FeSO: Methods

 \subsection{Computational Methods}

 All density functional theory (DFT) calculations were performed using the plane-wave DFT code VASP \cite{KresseAndJoubert_PhysRevB1999,KresseAndHafner_PhysRevB1994}.
 Interactions between core and valence electrons were described using the projector-augmented-wave (PAW) method, \cite{Blochl_PhysRevB1994} with cores of [Mg] for Fe, [He] for O, [Ar] for S, and all electrons treated as valence for Li..
 We used the GGA functional PBEsol with a Dudarev $+U$ correction applied to the Fe $d$ states (GGA$+U$), with $U_{\mathrm{Fe},d} =~$\SI{5.3}{eV} \cite{WangEtAl_PhysRevB2006}.
 All calculations used a plane-wave basis-set cut-off of \SI{720}{eV}.
 Reciprocal space was sampled using a minimum $k$-point spacing of \SI{0.25}{\per\angstrom}.
-For each structure, the ionic positions and the cell parameters were relaxed until all atomic forces were less than \SI{1e-2}{eV\per\angstrom}.
+For each structure, the ionic positions and the cell parameters were relaxed until all atomic forces were less than \SI{1e-2}{\eV\per\angstrom}.
+All calculations were spin-polarised and were initialised in ferromagnetic configurations, and then allowed to relax without electronic constraint.
+All calculations remained ferromagnetic during the DFT geometry optimisation.

 To quantify anion polarisation in select structures we performed additional post-processing to compute the set of maximally-localised Wannier functions \cite{MarzariEtAl_RevModPhys2012} using the \texttt{Wannier90} code \cite{PizziEtAl_JPhysCondensMatter2020}.
 Dipoles on the ions of the cathode material are obtained by associating Wannier centres with ions and calculation of the dipole from the vectors between positively charged ionic cores and the negatively charged ionic centres.
 Full details are provided in the supporting information [reference to be added at publication].